urbancups/node-sheets/README.md

  1. With APIKEY (`.authorizeApiKey(apikey)`) using an API Key you have created in the [google developers console](https://console.developers.google.com).

+## Other API Methods

+- `Sheets.getLastUpdateDate()`: Returns a ISO_8601 compatible string with the last update date of the spreadsheet.

 ## Examples

 You can check the `/test/index.js` file for examples.